zachleat/zachleat.com/web/_posts/2014-09-30-font-family-reunion.md

 But there was another hurdle.
 There is no API through which you can retrieve a list of all the installed fonts, so I had to compile a list manually.
 If you have access to the shell on the host operating system, *nix machines provide a `fc-list` command to retrieve a list of installed fonts.
 Also, most operating systems actually publish a [list of installed fonts on the web in their support pages](https://github.com/zachleat/font-family-reunion/blob/master/artifacts/source-list.txt), so I compiled [one big giant list of font families](https://github.com/zachleat/font-family-reunion/blob/master/test/src/font-families.json) from a bunch of these sources.

 The test page then iterates through the list and tests over 1000 different font family names to see if the current browser supports them.
-I used [Browserstack](browserstack.com) for most of this, as well as one of the best perk’s of working at [Filament Group](http://filamentgroup.com/), my own device test lab.
+I used [Browserstack](browserstack.com) for most of this, as well as one of the best perks of working at [Filament Group](http://filamentgroup.com/), a home device test lab.
 Running the test page on a bunch of devices and virtual machines gives us a nice list of results: the default installed fonts.

 ## Default Keywords are Browser Madness